cashapp/backfila/client-s3/README.md

 under that path.
 Use `S3CdnModule` in real instances and provide an `AmazonS3` annotated with `@ForS3Backend`.

 The code is the source of truth for this client.
 Keep that in mind.
 Always refer to the code for implementation details.

-(TODO mikepaw jwindover what permissions are needed? also what is the process to uploading these files?
-We want to optimize for using the AWS console as much as possible.)